-- Pre-approval.
-Some services must be pre-approved before you get them, in order to be eligible for benefits.
-See Pre-Approval for details. - Conditions, time limits and maximum limits.
+- Prior authorization.
+Some services must be prior authorized before you get them to be eligible for benefits.
+See Prior Authorization for details. - Conditions, time limits and maximum limits.
 This plan has certain conditions, time limits and maximum limits that are described in this booklet.
 Some services have special rules.
 See Covered Services for details.

 The benefits listed in the Summary of Your Costs table below are for outpatient professional services, unless otherwise indicated.
 You may have additional out-of-pocket expenses for hospital facility services, if incurred.
-See Hospital Inpatient Care, Hospital Outpatient Care, and Surgical Center Care-Free Standing Facility for facility charges.
+See Hospital Inpatient Care, Hospital Outpatient Care and freestanding Surgical Center Care - Outpatient for details.

 Providers in the Alaska Heritage Preferred Network (including Accepted Rural Providers) Providers In The Alaska Heritage Participating Network Providers Not In The Alaska Heritage Network MEDICAL SERVICES Acupuncture Benefits are provided for up to 12 visits per member per calendar year.
 Deductible, then 20% coinsurance Deductible, then 40% coinsurance Deductible, then 60% coinsurance Allergy Testing and Injections - Outpatient Professional Deductible, then 20% coinsurance Deductible, then 40% coinsurance Deductible, then 60% coinsurance Ambulance Benefits are provided for licensed surface (ground or water) and air ambulance transportation to the nearest medical facility equipped to treat your condition.
 Benefits for ambulance transport depend on whether the medical condition is a medical emergency: Emergency surface transport In-network deductible, then 20% co oinsurance Emergency air transport In-network deductible, then 20% co oinsurance Non-emergent surface transport In-network deductible, then 20% co oinsurance Non-emergent air transport Deductible, then 20% coinsurance Deductible, then 40% coinsurance Deductible, then 60% coinsurance Blood Products and Services Benefits are provided for the cost of blood and blood derivatives.
-Deductible, then 20% coinsurance Deductible, then 40% coinsurance Deductible, then 60% coinsurance Chemotherapy and Radiation Therapy See the Hospital Inpatient Care, Hospital Outpatient Care and Surgical Center Care - Outpatient for facility charges.
-Deductible, then 20% coinsurance Deductible, then 40% coinsurance Deductible, then 60% coinsurance Clinical Trials Medically necessary care of a qualified clinical trial.
-Covered as any other service depending where the service is performed Transportation for Cancer Clinical Trials only In-network deductible, then 20% co oinsurance Contraception Management and Sterilization You may have additional costs for inpatient hospital services, if incurred Male sterilization Deductible, then 20% coinsurance Deductible, then 40% coinsurance Deductible, then 60% coinsurance Other covered contraceptive management services Covere ed in full Deductible, then 60% coinsurance
+Deductible, then 20% coinsurance Deductible, then 40% coinsurance Deductible, then 60% coinsurance Cellular Immunotherapy and Gene Therapy overed as any other serving where the service is p Chemotherapy and Radiation Therapy See the Hospital Inpatient Care, Hospital Outpatient Care and Surgical Center Care - Outpatient for facility charges.
+Deductible, then 20% coinsurance Deductible, then 40% coinsurance Deductible, then 60% coinsurance Clinical Trials Medically necessary care of a qualified clinical trial. overed as any other serving where the service is p Transportation for Cancer Clinical Trials only In-network deductible, then 20% coinsurance Contraception Management and Sterilization You may have additional costs for inpatient hospital services, if incurred Male sterilization Deductible, then 20% coinsurance Deductible, then 40% coinsurance Deductible, then 60% coinsurance